tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - Design your system and habits according to the previous three steps.

 - Questions to ask yourself:
-  - What feels like fun to me, but work to others?
+  - What feels like fun to me but work to others?
   - What makes me lose track of time?
   - Where do I get greater returns than the average person?
   - What comes naturally to me?
-  - **What is making this behavior hard to do?** Fogg has found in his research that our answer will involve at least one of five factors which he calls the Ability Factors:
+  - **What is making this behaviour hard to do?** Fogg has found in his research that our answer will involve at least one of five factors, which he calls the Ability Factors:
-    - Do you have enough time to do the behavior?
+    - Do you have enough time to do the behaviour?
-    - Do you have enough money to do the behavior?
+    - Do you have enough money to do the behaviour?
-    - Are you physically capable of doing the behavior?
+    - Are you physically capable of doing the behaviour?
-    - Does the behavior require a lot of creative or mental energy?
+    - Does the behaviour require a lot of creative or mental energy?
-    - Does the behavior fit into your current routine, or does it require you to make adjustments?
+    - Does the behaviour fit your current routine, or does it require you to adjust?

 - There are two ways to be a world-class performer.
-  - Train until you rise to the top 1% of people in your field.
+  - Train until you reach the top 1% of people in your field.
-  - Create a unique combination of things you are pretty good at (say 80th percentile).
+  - Create a unique combination of things you excel at (say 80th percentile).
   - The more narrow this becomes, the less competition you have.
   - Living examples are Scott Adams and Joe Rogan
   - Publicly documenting your life is an easy way to become the best in the world at being you.